guijinSON/hae-rae/blog/Longform.md

 # Create Instruction Template and Dataset for Korean long corpus

 ### Introduction
+The korean longform dataset sprint team has the goal of generating instruction and tuning the existing model according to the characteristics of the long Korean corpus.
+Therefore, we have a contribution to generate more correct responses by sampling according to the characteristics of the long Korean corpus and generating instruction.

 ### Dataset
 We collected three data from the economic domain with long corpus.